sejm-watch/mep-additional-incomes/README.md

 # mep-additional-incomes
 <b>Did you know that MEPs are allowed to take up side jobs?
 They take on opportunity.</b>

-<a href='https://sejm-watch.github.io/mep-additional-incomes/' target='_blank'>Here's</a> graphical summary of these incomes - by country, party and business area.
+<a href='https://sejm-watch.github.io/mep-additional-incomes/' target='_blank'>Here's</a> graphical summary of their incomes - by country, party and by business area too.

 475 members are involved into extra activities and 201 of them (28%) get money for it.
 As the requirement is to declare income in pay ranges - total declared earnings reach from <b>300k to 880k EUR / month</b>.
 This is on top of their EUP salary, which is near to 13k EUR / month (incl. expenditure allowance).